No Victorian home was complete without a work by coach painter turned popular genre artist John Frederick Herring Snr, as Janet Menzies explains

 As popular today as in the mid-19th century, John Frederick Herring Snr began painting pub signs and coaches and became a popular genre artist, says Janet Menzies.

 The Field has been the ultimate sporting journal since 1853.
-SUBSCRIBE today for as little as £21.49 and save 35% by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6 by clicking on THIS link.

 JOHN FREDERICK HERRING SNR

 Is all art meant to be good for you?
 Or is some art more like television, just for relaxation and enjoyment?
 The Victorians, without the benefit of television, had no more guilt heading off to visit the latest exhibition of genre paintings than we do today settling down in front of a box set of Peaky Blinders.
 But in the 21st century there’s a feeling that fine art should somehow be more ‘improving’ and so the gap is widening between what we want to look at and what we feel we should look at.

 Today’s attitudes to the work of John Frederick Herring Snr typify the paradox.
 His oil, The Frugal Meal, captures horses eating from a manger while a pigeon pecks alongside them, and was one of the most popular paintings of the mid-19th century.
 The piece was in the collection of Robert Vernon in 1847, which went on to contribute to the basis of what is now the Tate Gallery.
 The Tate’s official label for Herring Snr’s painting explains: “These later works, such as The Frugal Meal, are amongst his most original and sensitive pictures.
 Herring adopted the format of closely grouped horses’ heads for several compositions in the 1840s.
 The horses were often shown drinking or eating at a manger, accompanied by birds or other small creatures.”
 The Tate’s database then goes on to record that the painting is currently ‘not on display’.